-H&R Block is the world’s largest tax service providers.
-Since it was founded in 1955, H&R Block has prepared more than 650 million tax returns.
+H&R Block is the world’s largest tax service provider.
+Since it was founded in 1955, H&R Block has prepared more than 680 million tax returns.
 Its headquarters are in Kansas City, but it has around 12,000 retail locations in all 50 states, Puerto Rico, U.S. military bases around the world and other U.S. territories.
-In the tax year of 2014, H&R Block prepared 24.2 million tax returns and had over $3.0 billion in revenue.
 Taxpayers can file their taxes online or with the help of one of H&R Block’s 80,000 tax professionals.

 H&R Block used to be considered the expensive option in tax preparation.
 Not anymore.
-In 2016, H&R Block provides free federal tax returns for simple returns and a state tax return for just $9.99.
+Now, H&R Block provides free federal returns and free state returns for simple tax cases.

 What Services Does H&R Block Offer?

 - - Free filing for federal and state tax returns when you file using H&R Block’s Free Edition

 - - Affordable Car Act Ready

 - - Account Information Roll Over